bilkn/redux-todo-app/README.md

 # Redux Todo App - A Redux based todo app.

-A Redux based Todo application where you can manage your todos.
+A Redux-based Todo application where you can manage your todos.

 [TodoApp](https://reddox.netlify.app/)